Overview of Eligibility Criteria

 - Grant applications are not eligible if they:

-c) plan to use funds that will be managed or used outside the state for which they are applying
+c) plan to use funds that will be managed or used outside the state to which they are applying

 d) include or request multi-year programs or commitments

-*Focused Giving - Organizations seeking funding for programs focused on Hunger Relief & Healthy Eating or Career Opportunity can apply in either one of their state’s annual cycles.
+*Focused Giving - Organizations seeking funding for programs focused on Hunger Relief & Healthy Eating, Career Opportunity and Disaster Preparedness can apply in either one of their state’s annual cycles.

 The State Giving Program includes four application cycles per year.
 Organizations can apply in certain cycles only, depending on the state where they operate and the focus area of their program.
 Please review the information below to understand the qualifications for applications in each cycle.